hjrdave/get-treble-gsm/src/posts/api-docs/V3/api-references/treble-persist.md

 ```

 #### `features.persistTimeout`
-The feature flag `persistTimeout` a number of hours can be set to refresh the persist after a given time.
+The feature key `persistTimeout` a number of hours can be set to refresh the persist after a given time.
 ```javascript
 {
     //state object